Congratulations to Oracle and the MySQL team for getting 5.5 out the door!

 InnoDB improvements:

-• The new version 1.1 of the already improved InnoDB plugin is now the default (and only) InnoDB (in 5.1 the InnoDB plugin version 1.0.x was an optional engine).
+- The new version 1.1 of the already improved InnoDB plugin is now the default (and only) InnoDB (in 5.1 the InnoDB plugin version 1.0.x was an optional engine).

-• Multiple buffer pools and rollback segments, splitting of log_sys and flush_list mutex, and other improvements that together give a major contribution to the improved scalability and performance of 5.5.
+- Multiple buffer pools and rollback segments, splitting of log_sys and flush_list mutex, and other improvements that together give a major contribution to the improved scalability and performance of 5.5.

-• Thanks to the InnoDB team for continuing to do impressive work!
+- Thanks to the InnoDB team for continuing to do impressive work!

-Adding DDL locking.
+DDL locking.

-• In earlier MySQL versions LOCK_open, which protected table opening (among other things), was one of the main things that stopped MySQL from scaling on many CPU's, especially when many tables were used.
+- In earlier MySQL versions LOCK_open, which protected table opening (among other things), was one of the main things that stopped MySQL from scaling on many CPU's, especially when many tables were used.
 By introducing proper DDL locking this issue is now mostly fixed.

-• A big thanks to Konstantin Osipov and Dimitry Lenev for the hard work they have done in getting this to work.
+- A big thanks to Konstantin Osipov and Dimitry Lenev for the hard work they have done in getting this to work.

 Reducing scalability bottlenecks in the core server, such as LOCK_open, LOCK_alarm, LOCK_thread_count, Query cache and binlog mutexes and so on.

-• Thanks to Mikael Ronström for driving this!
+- Thanks to Mikael Ronström for driving this!

-A big speed improvement for multi-cpu on windows.
+big speed improvement for

-• This was actually the result of a minor bug fix for how mutex and condition variables were used on Windows.
+- This was actually the result of a minor bug fix for how mutex and condition variables were used on Windows.
 By using native Vista primitives instead of homegrown ones, a big speedup was achieved.

-• Thanks to Vladislav Vaintroub for getting this fixed!
+- Thanks to Vladislav Vaintroub for getting this fixed!

-Optional Semi-synchronous replication (the server will wait for at least one slave to catch up before continuing) and replication heart beat are good improvements for those that use replication.
+Semi-synchronous replication (the server will wait for at least one slave to catch up before continuing) and

-• Thanks to Google and Mark Callaghan's team for providing the initial patches for this.
+- Thanks to Google and Mark Callaghan's team for providing the initial patches for this.

-The performance schema gives a lot of more insight in which mutex and IO calls are the bottleneck for your queries.
+performance schema gives a lot of more insight in which mutex and IO calls are the bottleneck for your queries.

-• Thanks to Marc Alff for driving and developing this.
+- Thanks to Marc Alff for driving and developing this.

-• Done by MIT student R.J.Silk and Sergei Golubchik for MariaDB 5.2.
+Pluggable authentication- Done by MIT student R.J.Silk and Sergei Golubchik for MariaDB 5.2.
 Donated to Oracle by Monty Program Ab.

 And of course a big thanks to everyone else who has been involved in this and been fixing bugs in 5.1 and later.